EN / TR

 Security & Secrets Management

 I treat this homelab like a real production server.
-No open ports to the outside world, and all my API keys are encrypted in the repo so I don't accidentally leak them.
+No open ports, and all API keys are encrypted in the repo.

 AES-256 Encryption (OpenSSL)